Talks and Events

 From the award winning writer of Beats (Soho Theatre, and soon to be released as a motion picture), directed by former Traverse Theatre Artistic Director Orla O’Loughlin.

 Note: Contains frequent strong language, descriptions of violence, scenes of sexual nature and references to suicide.
 Strictly no latecomers.
+No re-admittance.

 Supported by Creative Scotland and the City of Edinburgh Council.
 Image by Stewart Armstrong.